 Whenever you need to travel, the internet's a powerhouse for super-speedily finding the cheapest flights.
 Before you start scouring for deals, here are the key facts you need to know.

-Going to a classic holiday destination?
+Off to a classic holiday resort?
 Consider a package

 The internet's great for flights or DIY city breaks.
 But if you're going away specifically for seven, 10 or 14 days to a traditional holiday destination, then package holidays, where everything's wrapped up in one, often come up trumps.
 See the Cheap Package Holiday guide.

 Plus most package operators are ATOL-protected (though always check before you book) so if the company goes bust or something goes wrong, your holiday is automatically protected.